top of page

 Even Large Organizations Are Getting This Wrong

 Many companies are rushing to adopt AI tools to stay competitive.
+But security is often an afterthought.
+We’re already seeing:

 • Data exposure incidents tied to AI usage